aiondemand/aiod-enhanced-interaction/README.md

     - `MONGO__USER`: Username of the admin of the database within MongoDB to store our data in
     - `MONGO__PASSWORD`: Password of the admin of the database within MongoDB to store our data in
     - `MONGO__DBNAME`: Name of the database within MongoDB to store our data in
+    - `MONGO__AUTH_DBNAME`: Name of the database within MongoDB we use for authentication
 - Metadata filtering config (`METADATA_FILTERING__*`):
     - `METADATA_FILTERING__ENABLED`: Boolean value that enables/disables metadata filtering functionality
     - `METADATA_FILTERING__ENFORCE_ENUMS`: Boolean value that enforces enum validation for metadata field values (this leads to performing additional checks and multiple LLM passes over the same assets)